akruszewski/gibl/manuscript/chapter3.md

 `get-pk`, `generate-private-key`, `pk-key->public-only-key`, `bytes->hex-string` all come from the `crypto` package. `bytes->hex-string` converts a hex string (think numbers for example) to bytes, e.g. `"0102030304" -> "Hello"`.

-We need to make sure to require it at the top of the file:
+We need to make sure to require necessary packages:

 ```racket
 (require crypto)